-Make your e-learning pop by using color and shape contrasts.
-Changing your color palette or adjusting the existing colors can make your content more user-friendly.
-Best of all, it’s an effective low-cost solution.
-Font and formatting changes are easy to make, and you don’t have to buy a new designing tool to make that type of change.
+Font and formatting changes are easy to make, and doesn’t require a new designing tool.
 For example, if you already have a license to Microsoft products, you can use the custom color eyedropper tool to change the shade of a new shape or textbox.
 Review the applications you use to see what colors are currently available and what customization options are possible.

-Create different colors by turning the color wheel.
 A standard color wheel has twelve colors.
 You can find a complementary color by locating your primary color and selecting the color that is directly opposite of it on the color wheel.
 The three primary colors are red, yellow, and blue.
-By mixing the primaries, you can create the three Secondary colors: green, orange, and purple.
+By mixing the primaries, you can create the three secondary colors: green, orange, and purple.
 The six tertiary colors mix the primary and secondary colors: red-orange, yellow-orange, yellow-green, blue-green, blue-violet, and red-violet.
 The color wheel can be your greatest tool as a designer.

 For a softer look, try a color on the left or right of the direct complementary color.
 For example, the direct contrast of blue is orange, but you might want to go with a yellow-orange or red-orange to provide diversity and make the contrast less drastic.